terumi-project/Terumi/README.md

+# FULL DISCLAIMER
+**TERUMI IS CURRENTLY PRE-ALPHA.
+THIS MEANS THAT I RESERVE THE EXCLUSIVE RIGHT TO ABSOLUTELY DESTROY ALL COMPATIBILITY DURING THE PROCESS OF MAKING TERUMI, AND YOU ARE ENTITLED TO ABSOLUTELY NO GUARENTEES.
+NOT EVEN THE GUARENTEE THAT YOUR CODE WILL COMPILE WITHOUT PROBLEMS.**

+*i mean i'll try to not break much but imma do what i want*

+Because Terumi is pre-alpha (0.x.x), I reserve the exclusive right to completely break all code compatibility at any time.
+This includes:
+- docs becoming incorrect
+- your code no longer compiling in a new version
+- your dependencies not compiling when someone includes them
+- new project structures, with no support for older style projects
+- changing compiler function names
+- removing your dependency from terumi packages
+- pretty much anything i think is necessary, i may do

+You get absolutely *no* guarentees, as of right now, that your code will work in the next version.

+Thus, I discourage enterprises from using this, but as for the individual, I would extremely appreciate it if you build up the ecosystem around the language.
+I'll try to not break compatibility for no reason, but I reserve the exclusive right to do so.

 # Terumi
 Terumi is a programming language that transpiles to both powershell and bash, and aims to achieve the following goals: